Hayley's Hounds

 Experiences

-I’ve been around and had dogs all my life.
-I’ve grown up with several dogs: Rottweilers, German shepherds, Pyrenean Mountain Dogs and labradors.
-When we first got Kobi he was our first dog rescued from abroad, and he came with his challenges.
-However, with time, patience and consistency, Kobi is the best for us and our family.
-You are more than welcome to read my blog about my journey with Kobi HERE
+When we first got Kobi, he was our first dog rescued from abroad, and he came with his own set of challenges.
+However, with time, patience, and consistency, Kobi has become the best dog for us and our family.